artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 #### Merging Schemas

 There are two classes of schemas involved in our stitching.
-Local Schemas, which is our existing schema (e.g. the resolver live inside the current source code) and Remote Schemas (e.g. where you make an API request to run those resolvers).
-[Merging a schema][merging] has a pretty small API surface and doesn't mind about which type of schemas you merge together.
+Local Schemas, which is our existing schema (e.g. the resolver live inside the current source code), and Remote Schemas (e.g. where you make an API request to run those resolvers).
+[Merging a schema][merging] has a pretty small API surface and doesn't mind which type of schemas you merge together.

 ```js
 import { mergeSchemas as _mergeSchemas } from "graphql-tools"